roymichaels/lifepilotai/README.md

 To keep the app completely offline simply skip any additional services.
 If Waku is enabled the client will connect to public bootstrap peers by default.
-Set `VITE_WAKU_RELAY_URL` to point at your own node if you prefer to use a specific relay.
+  Provide your own relay URL in the startup prompt if you prefer to use a specific node.

 ### 5. Database initialization
 When `npm run dev` starts it first executes the `predev` script defined in